Headless Commerce Pricing (Updated for 2024)

 A: First and foremost, we should clarify the notions we use:

 • In a broad sense, the headless approach means just a separated frontend and backend.
 The backend remains monolithic.
-Every monolithic store can become headless in this sense, regardless of the eCommerce platform (Magento, Shopify, a custom one, and so on).
+Every monolithic store can become headless in this sense, regardless of the eCommerce platform.
+In particular, we provide Magento, SFCC, and .

 headless commerce with decoupled frontend and backend